History Without Lesson Plans for Early Elementary

 On the shelf also sit Famous Men of Rome and Famous Men of Greece, and they’ve been picked up voluntarily.
 The Egyptian Echo and The Greek Gazette sit alongside Cat of Bustabes and Archimedes and the Door of Science.
 A stack of paperback tales and legends and myths of Greece & Rome awaits attention.
 D’Aulaire’s Book of Greek Myths & Norse Myths are favorites.

-Draw Through History is out and available.
+Draw Through History is available on our shelves.
 My second son in particular enjoys drawing Alexander the Great and his war elephants.
 Both sons, of course, enjoy drawing battles, and history provides them with plenty of material.

 During Circle Time we chant history sentences I’ve pulled from the timeline image captions on History Through the Ages.
 We also sing along with a song version of Veritas Press’s 160 timeline cards, from Creation to “Modern America.”